InfinityVM/InfinityVM/TUTORIAL.md

 In the next iteration of the coprocessor, these components will be unified.

-## Contracts

-You can read more on how to deploy and interact with the coprocessor contracts in Anvil in `contracts/README.md`.

-All CLI commands for interacting with contracts along with relevant comments and parameters are listed in `contracts/Makefile`.

 ## Rollup Chain

 <!-- TODO: Describe how to spin up rollup and deploy necessary contract(s) -->